 Mr. Mallet was kind enough to let me know he enjoyed my story and I thanked him for restoring a fond memory.
 So, I thought maybe other folks might find this tale as curious and fascinating as I do.

-As I got the story from my grandma when I was around 8 years old (I’m 69 now); my great grandpa (born in Germany, an immigrant to the US) and Geronimo were close friends.
-My great grandpa lived in St. Louis during the 1904 St. Louis World’s Fair and was in the crowd watching the opening day parade pass by.
-Geronimo, riding in a wagon and waving to the crowd, recognized my great grandpa among the spectators.
+As I got the story from my grandma when I was around 8 years old (I’m 71 now); my great, great grandpa (born in Germany, an immigrant to the US around 1864) and Geronimo were close friends.
+My great, great grandpa lived in St. Louis during the 1904 St. Louis World’s Fair and was in the crowd watching the opening day parade pass by.
+Geronimo, riding in a wagon and waving to the crowd, recognized my great, great grandpa in among the spectators.
 Geronimo promptly stopped the wagon, got down, and walked towards his friend.
-Based upon Geronimo’s ferocious reputation and fearing the worst, the crowd scattered in all directions, until they saw Geronimo and my great grandpa hugging, laughing and talking.
+Based upon Geronimo’s ferocious reputation and fearing the worst, the crowd scattered in all directions, until they saw Geronimo and my great, great grandpa hugging, laughing and talking.
 For what it’s worth, this is the story, a very interesting and curious story, my grandmother told her grandkids.

 I can’t recall if my grandma told me, but I have no idea how or when they first became friends.
 Geronimo is in our history books and my great grandpa is not.
 Regardless, does all that really matter?
 They met and became close friends, and I think that’s the most important thing.